- Teacher Education

 After the conference the University Supervisor will:

 - Share a copy of the Improvement Plan with the candidate and Program Coordinator.

 - If a candidate refuses the Improvement Plan they may be subject to declassification from the program.

-- A candidate may appeal an Improvement Plan by submitting a written appeal to the program coordinator and department chair within 5 working days of receiving such a plan.
+- A candidate may appeal an Improvement Plan by submitting a written appeal to the Department Chair within 5 working days of receiving such a plan.
 The appeal will only be accepted in the form of a PDF attached to an email.

-The credential coordinator, after consultation with the university supervisor, should select from the following options:
+The Program Coordinator, after consultation with the University Supervisor, should select from the following options: